 A replacement of old and original structures is barely necessary.
 What should be done instead is to repair and stabilize the once distorted buildings.
 In most cases where plastic windows are used to replace old windows they usually fail to match the exact appearance of the old windows.
 This is because they have heavier and larger sections compared to timber windows.
 They also have fine glazing bars that are difficult to incorporate and the black rubber gaskets are visible around the glass.
 Just like paint plastics are also susceptible to disfiguration and scratches gradually, a feature that does not make them “maintenance free” as previously thought.
 Therefore, they have to be repainted regularly to preserve their appearance.

 #6 Use Cleaning Methods Which Damage Original Surfaces

 The most gentle air abrasive cleaning and stone blasting usually distorts the surface of brick or stone.
 Such methods should not be applied on timber especially when applied by the wrong person.
-Chemical cleaning agents like alkalis and acids usually react with dirt layers, brick and stone leaving harmful residues behind in the process causing damage.
+Chemical cleaning agents like alkalis and acids usually react with dirt layers, brick, and stone leaving harmful residues behind in the process causing damage.

-Even water at low pressure can still affect brickwork causing surface staining and salt crystallisation.
+Even water at low pressure can still affect brickwork causing surface staining and salt crystallization.
 In extreme cases, this leads to decay of the brickwork.
 Glue can also be removed from joints and wood damaged through paint-striping when doors are immersed in caustic baths.
 Though this the cheapest way of removing paints from doors, it greatly damages joints and timber.